Open-Systems-Pharmacology/OSMOSES/Documentation/Modularization-concept.md

 - Extension modules
 - Individual BBs
 - Expression Profile BBs
 - Models resp.
 Simulations, which are combinations of (0-n) PK-Sim modules, (0-n) extension modules, (0-1) individual BB, and (0-n) expression profiles.
+At least one module (PK-Sim or extension) must be selected to create a simulation.

 ## Modules
 Every module consists of **building blocks (BB)**, with BB types [*Spatial Structures (SS)*](BuildingBlocks/SpatialStructures-BB.md) (0-1), *Molecules* (0-1), *Reactions* (0-1), [*Passive Transports (PT)*](BuildingBlocks/PassiveTransports-BB.md) (0-1), *Observers* (0-1), *Events* (0-1), [*Parameter Values (PV)*](BuildingBlocks/ParameterValues-BB.md) (1-n), and [*Initial conditions (IC)*](BuildingBlocks/InitialConditions-BB.md) (1-n).
 Every module includes no or exactly one BB of each type, except for PV and IC BBs, of which multiple can be present in one module.